BEdo92/CostRegisterAppNET8/README.md

 - Showing the percentage of costs for each different categories (e.g. food, household, sport, hobby),
 - Showing all previously saved costs, income and plans where you can delete the selected record,

+#### Technology stack:
+- .NET 8
+- Entity Framework Core
+- Angular 17
-The data saved to Azure SQL database.
+- Azure SQL